lorenzobasile/ImplicitBiasAdversarial/README.md

 python train.py --model
 ```

-The `model` argument can be chosen between `resnet20` and `cct` (for CIFAR-10) and `resnet18` (for Imagenette).
+The `model` argument can be chosen between `resnet20` (for CIFAR-10) and `resnet18` and `vit` (for Imagenette).
 This script will create a `trained_models` folder containing the trained parameters for the chosen model, to be used for the following experiments.

 Fourier masks (essential frequency masks and adversarial frequency masks) can be trained by running: